polybase/polybase-db-docs/docs/collection.md

 ### Functions

-If you need to enforce custom rules, you can define functions that allow you to perform custom updates and validation.
+If you need more flexibility to enforce custom rules you can define functions:

 ```graphql